 Calathea is a beautiful plant, but it requires extra care to maintain its appearance.
 Often times you’ll notice that the leaves may start to curl.

-Calathea leaves curl in response to dehydration and is a defense mechanism to reduce transpiration rate and avoid further water loss.
+Calathea leaves curl in response to dehydration and is a defence mechanism to reduce transpiration rate and avoid further water loss.
 This condition is often caused by underwatering, low humidity, high temperatures, and root rot from overwatering, disease, and overfertilizing.
-Here

 In this article, I will discuss the signs that can indicate specific causes of leaf curl and how to treat them properly